VanderpoelLiam/liamvanderpoel.com/content/reference/cookiecutter.md

 Next I created a new repository [cookiecutter-python](https://github.com/VanderpoelLiam/cookiecutter-python) and cloned it to my local machine.

 ### Basic cookiecutter for src layout
 Let us now create a basic cookiecutter that just has the directory structure we want to have in our python package.
 I am following [this turorial](https://cookiecutter.readthedocs.io/en/stable/tutorials/tutorial2.html#) and the src layout structure outlined in [this guide](https://cjolowicz.github.io/posts/hypermodern-python-01-setup/).
-We want the following structure when we initialise a project called `Python Template`:
+We want the following structure when we initialise a project called `Foundations Of Psychohistory`:
 ```
-python-template
+foundations-of-psychohistory
 ├── README.md
 ├── src
-│   └── python_template
+│   └── foundations_of_psychohistory
 │       └── __init__.py
 └── tests
     └── __init__.py
 ```